 The criteria described above would be refined with an improved understanding of the duration of change, rate of change, and the size of the breach.
+New research questions and scientific methods may also evolve and be added to monitoring protocols, providing new data for the Seashore to help understand the evolution and migration of the wilderness breach.
 An increase in cross-sectional area or migration of the breach beyond the erosion-resistant clay would indicate the need to expand the monitoring program and consider additional information about the conditions of Great South Bay and surrounding areas.
+A change in criterion 3, water level as measured by tide gauges, would indicate the need to understand the cause of the change and expansion of the monitoring program.
 The Seashore, working with other agencies and scientists, as appropriate, would evaluate available information to determine the effects of a growing breach and appropriate next steps, including further study or possible closure.
-In addition to this monitoring data, Seashore staff, agencies, and physical scientists would also incorporate results from flooding models that are being used to evaluate changes to storm damage risks associated with open and closed breach scenarios.
+Since the wilderness breach was formed, the Seashore has been meeting monthly with local, state, and federal agency partners, including New York Department of Environmental Conservation, Suffolk County, US Fish and Wildlife Service, US Army Corps of Engineers, US Geological Survey, NPS staff, Village of Saltaire, and New York Department of State.
+The Seashore would use this established meeting to share monitoring updates and solicit input.
+In addition to monitoring data collected for this effort, Seashore staff, agencies, and physical scientists would also incorporate results from flooding models that are being used to evaluate changes to storm damage risks associated with open and closed breach scenarios.